florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 This project would not have been possible without the help of many people:

-- [Sunah Suh](http://sunahsuh.com/), who planed out the project with me and helped to resolve many blockers along the way
+- [Sunah Suh](http://sunahsuh.com/), who planned out the project with me and helped to resolve many blockers along the way
 - [Arkadiusz Komarzewski](https://github.com/akkomar), who ported the Python optimizer to Scala and implemented the remaining server-side logic
 - [Drew Willcoxon](https://github.com/0c0w3) and [Rob Helmer](https://rhelmer.org/), who helped a lot with Firefox specific parts of the project
 - [Tim Smith](https://tds.xyz/), who provided most of the code for using the Mann-Whitney-U test and who together with [Ilana Segall](https://github.com/ilanasegall) answered many questions related to power analyses